dylancobb/getting-started-with-node/README.md

 ### Lesson 6

 - I learned how to serve HTML from locally stored HTML files using the `fs` module, and extracted the implementation of routing logic into an independent JavaScript module.
 I also learned how to serve other files like images, CSS and JavaScript in a similar fashion.

+### Lesson 7

+- I put everything learned so far together to build a complete web application serving static web pages via a custom system for routing user requests to serve specific content.
+After building custom functions to register routes in an organized and systematic way, I created views and assets to be served from their respective directories.